artxfm/spinget/README.md

 The above invocation gets `1` hour of audio starting at midnight (`00:00`) on November 4th, 2021 (`11/04/2021`).

+## Issues

-Note that this probably will not work properly across a date boundry.
+- This probably will not work properly across a date boundry.
+- Audio is only available for two weeks from air date.

 ## Contribute